codermeghagithub/Frontend1/Frontend_1/Typescript/Day-2/Day_2.md

-### In TypeScript, the ?? operator is called the Nullish Coalescing Operator.
+### 👉🏻In TypeScript, the ?? operator is called the Nullish Coalescing Operator.

 ### ✅ What it does:
 The ?? operator returns the right-hand side value only if the left-hand side is null or undefined.